-- A. Hazard assessment forms are retained by area supervisors until the identified hazards no longer exist. - B. All PPE purchases are electronically stored in the electronic inter office requisition (EIOR) system. - C. Training is documented and retained in the agency-approved electronic training management system. - D. All Offender/Resident Safety Training forms (105.125F) are uploaded into the offender's/resident's electronic file in ODocS.
-A copy is given to the offender/resident and a copy is retained in the offender's/resident's work file.
+- A. Hazard assessments forms are retained by area supervisors until the identified hazards no longer exist. - B. All-PPE purchases are electronically stored in the electronic inter office requisition (EIOR) system. - C. Training is documented and retained in the agency-approved electronic training management system. - D. All Offender/Resident-Safety Training forms (105.125F) are uploaded into the offender's incarcerated person's / resident's electronic file in ODocS.
+A copy is given to the offender incarcerated person / resident and a copy is retained in the ir-offender's / resident's work file.